stefanpie/hls-polybench/kernel_descriptions/kernel_descriptions.md

 - $y$: The processed image.
 How the image is processed depends on the coefficients used.

-The generic 2D implementation reproduced from the original article [3] is as follows:
+The generic 2D implementation reproduced from the original article is as follows:

-## Horizontal Pass
+**Horizontal Pass**

 $$
 y_1(i, j) = a_1x(i, j) + a_2x(i, j - 1) + b_1y_1(i, j - 1) + b_2y_1(i, j - 2)